Essential Video Coding: Concept

 Each of the 21 payable tools can have separately acquired and separately negotiated and separately Traded License agreements.
 Each can be individually turned off and, when necessary, replaced by a corresponding cost free baseline profile tool.
 This structure makes it easy to fall back to a smaller set of tools in the future, if, for example, licensing complications occur around a specific tool, without breaking compatibility with already deployed decoders.

+This video codec is compatible with hardware accelerators - decoders originally developed for older standards such as AVC/HEVC at least in the Baseline profile.

 A proposal by Samsung, Huawei and Qualcomm forms the basis of EVC.